 While a few pennies here and there on one item may not be loads, when you make the same changes to all foods, it really makes the shopping basket a lot more expensive overall.
 These costs add up over the course of a month to stretch the food budget way too far.

 Big UK supermarkets will also be taking notice.
 They will have more competition and will likely change product lines and make their foods prices more competitive.
-(Have you noticed food prices have been creeping up again?!).

-I just hope that smaller, independent, family run stores are able to keep up with the battles of these huge companies.
+I just hope that smaller, independent, family-run stores are able to keep up with the battles of these huge companies.

 Ricky Willis is the original Skint Dad.
 A money-making enthusiast, father, and husband to Naomi.
 He is always looking for unique ways to earn a little extra.